msjadhav03/k8s-hands-on/README.md

-# Hibo : Habit Manager (CRUD app using express and typescript) 🚀
+# Kuberntes Tutorial and Examples 🪼

 A brief description of what your project does and why it is useful.